vikramiyeroncemore/vikramiyeroncemore.github.io/_projects/thefloraofindia.md

     </div>
 </div>
 <div class="caption">
-    Left: _Chloris flagellifera_, a grass species native to the Aravallis.
-Middle: _Porpax reticulata_, an epiphytic orchid from the Northern Western Ghats.
-Right: _Primula denticulata_ from the subalpine forests of Kinnaur, Himachal Pradesh.
+    Left: <i>Chloris flagellifera</i>, a grass species native to the Aravallis.
+Middle: <i>Porpax reticulata</i>, an epiphytic orchid from the Northern Western Ghats.
+Right: <i>Primula denticulata</i> from the subalpine forests of Kinnaur, Himachal Pradesh.